Score Matching for Truncated Density Estimation on a Manifold: Experiments

 \section{Experiments}

-We focus on the spheres $S^2$ in $\R^3$, as this manifold covers many important applications in geological or earth science applications where the datasets are collected from a truncated region on a sphere (Earth).
+We focus on truncated domains on the sphere $\S^2$ in $\R^3$, as this manifold covers many important applications in geological or earth science applications where the datasets are collected from a truncated region on a the Earth.